Soham-Gaonkar/NeuralNet_SobelFilter/BONUS.md

 ## Conclusion

 This notebook presents an advanced method for applying multiple image filters using neural networks.
 By integrating various filter types and leveraging modern deep learning techniques, it offers a robust approach to image enhancement and edge detection.

-Feel free to explore the notebook, adjust parameters, and experiment with different images to see how the model performs.